eXascaleInfolab/bench-vldb20/Algorithms/README.md

     - Add the name `NewAlg` to the array `ListAlgorithms` just below.
 If your algorithm is capable of imputing values in all time series, not just one, add it also to the "ListAlgorithmsMulticolumn" array.

-- We are done editing the code and now we just have to rebuild the project and try to run it on a simple example (1 scenario and 1 dataset).
+- The editing part is done!
+Now we just need to rebuild the project and try to run it on a simple example (1 scenario and 1 dataset).
 Use your short name `nalg` as an argument for `-alg` command.

 ```bash
 msbuild TestingFramework.sln